The Blue Economies of Kenya and Tanzania

 2019 IEP graduate and CBE Summer Fellow Abi Ferrazzini will be working with Dr. Linwood Pendleton, the WWF project lead, this summer out of the WWF office in Brest, France.
 She will support the project by accessing the large body of research on the blue economy available in Europe.

-Final results will be communicated to policy makers in December of 2019.
+Final results will be communicated to policy makers in December of 2019/2020, and a final report will be made public in summer 2021.